 - 2 tsp. curry powder

 - 1 6-oz. can tomato paste

 - 1 qt. vegetable broth

-- Place all ingredients (excluding rice and garnishes) in a 5- to 6-quart slow cooker coated with cooking spray; stir well to combine.
+- Place all ingredients (excluding coconut milk, rice, and garnishes) in a 5- to 6-quart slow cooker coated with cooking spray; stir well to combine.
 Cover and cook on low 8 hours.
 Turn off heat; stir in coconut milk.
 Let stand, covered, 5 minutes.

 - Serve over rice and garnish with pita, cilantro, or basil, if desired.

 I like your recipes as they fit with a 5:2 Intermittent Fasting lifestyle.
 Do you have a calorie count on this recipe?
 It looks so good that if it's high, I'll just make it on a non-fast day.
 Thanks--I enjoy your blog.